cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P7 "I like connecting it to the [Data Movement Tool] example, as a more practical example.
 Say the raw data represents all the data we have, for a particular run or a particular consumer in our workflow, we could then run that workflow multiple times, maybe slightly different parameters, get all these profiles for that one consumer, and then pass on this data model and analyze it that way.
 Using things like one thing that we I'm honestly, currently intending to use, is the query language to strip off all the application specific stuff and just focus on our [Data Movement Tool]."

-#### People use exact data values (and units) (somewhat rare but not entirely)

-  - P7: "And it could be 1200, 1200 and clang, gcc.
-And that's the last part of this, is the general, all of this, is the [EnsembleAPI Object]"
-  - P7: " . . . we have a single profile to get rid of the profile ID to main, and it would have say, time 50, cache misses, 3, that's one node."
-  - P9: "And you want to know what's going on there, essentially.
-Right.
-So let's make it five and 20.
-It's not the numbers, obviously."

 #### Analysis Task Influences Mental Model or Awareness of Parts